Heather D. Hill

 Heather D. Hill is a Professor and Director of the PhD Program in Public Policy and Management at the Evans School.
 Her research examines how public and workplace policies influence family economic circumstances and child wellbeing in low-income families.
 She brings an inter-disciplinary lens to these topics, integrating theoretical and methodological insights from developmental psychology, economics, and sociology.
 Hill’s recent research projects include:

 The implications for children of growing inequality in income and wealth.
-In multiple projects alone and in collaboration, Hill is studying how income level and variability, and family wealth inequality affect children.
+In multiple projects alone and in collaboration, Hill has studied how income level and variability, and family wealth inequality affect children.

-The effects of state Earned Income Tax Credits on multiple forms of violence: This project is led by Professor Ali Rowhani-Rahbar in Epidemiology at UW, and funded by the Centers for Disease Control: https://csde.washington.edu/news-events/ali-rowhani-rahbar-and-heather-hill-awarded-u01-to-investigate-eitc-and-violence-prevention/.
+The effects of state Earned Income Tax Credits on multiple forms of violence: This project completed between 2018-2021 was led by Professor Ali Rowhani-Rahbar in Epidemiology at UW, and funded by the Centers for Disease Control.

 Hill received a Ph.D. in Human Development and Social Policy from Northwestern University in 2007.
 She also has an MPP from the University of Michigan and a BA in Political Science from the University of Washington.
 Hill spent three years as a research analyst at Mathematica Policy Research, Inc. in Washington, DC., and two years as a Peace Corps volunteer in the Ivory Coast.

-Hill is a faculty affiliate of the West Coast Poverty Center and the Center for Studies in Demography and Ecology at the University of Washington and the Institute for Research on Poverty at the University of Wisconsin, Madison.
+Hill is a faculty affiliate of the West Coast Poverty Center , the Center for Studies in Demography and Ecology, and the Center for Statistics and Social Sciences at the University of Washington and the Institute for Research on Poverty at the University of Wisconsin, Madison.

 In her spare time, she reads, gardens, hikes, and eats oysters.